Abhishek-Bharti1/auth-mern/README.md

 # Welcome to MERN Login System

 Hello everyone, In this project, we are going to create **MERN Stack App with Login System**.
-We will take a look at how to create login, registration, profile, and update profile Node.js backend application.
+We will take a look at how to create login, registration, profile,Login with OTP and update profile Node.js backend application.

 ## Working with the Project